 4. Mentioning your wreck or injuries on a social media site

 Everything you say on a social media site, you say to the world.
 Insurance companies, defense lawyers, judges, and juries may all one day see the way you described your accident, injuries, sleeplessness, and anger.
 Much like giving a recorded statement, your social media posts can be turned against you.

 5. Signing a release before speaking to a car wreck lawyer

 Once you sign the release and mail it off, your case is almost certainly over.
 There is very little that an attorney can do after a release has been executed.
 That is why they call it a release.
 You are “releasing” the insurance carrier, driver, and everyone else, including your own insurance company, from ever having to pay you another dime for your harms and losses.

 Columbia Car Accident Attorney Kenny Berger Can Help

 I handle auto accidents across South Carolina.
 Unfortunately, I have seen these mistakes made by unrepresented people again and again.
 So before damaging your case or signing away your rights, find out how an experienced personal injury attorney can help.
 Our offices are conveniently located in Columbia and Myrtle Beach, and we have been proudly servicing clients throughout the surrounding areas.
-Contact us online today or call us at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC), or start a live chat 24/7 with a real, live person to arrange a free and confidential consultation.
+Contact us online today or call us at 803-790-2800 (Columbia, SC) / 843-427-2800 (Myrtle Beach, SC).